 The list goes on and yes I am guilty of most of the above examples too.

 I remember last December, I met up with some good old college friends to have some eat-all-you-can buffet at Mall of Asia.
 My expectation is that we will have some neverending talk to catch up on what’s going on with our lives after not seeing each other for more than a year.
-But to my disappointment, we found ourselves holding up our gadgets about 70% of the time instead of talking to each other.
+But to my disappointment, we found ourselves holding up our gadgets about 70% of the time instead of talking with each other.
 Most of us were checking Facebook, BBM’ing and connecting with other friends virtually online instead of making the most out of our time to connect with real-world friends just sitting right in front of us.

 It all seems weird.
 I am not against technology, in fact I am a major advocate of it because I finished an IT degree and computers are my bread and butter.
 I love how technology makes people’s lives easier but over the years I can’t help but notice that it is somewhat ruining the real-world social lives of people.
 Do you agree?